gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-Solution here was to notice error when passing `|` character and after `|` character you can inject your shell payload.
+Solution here was to notice error when passing `|` character and after `|` character we can perform command injection to find and reveal the flag.

 ##### Steps

-1. NC into server `nc -nv 10.93.26.3 2333`
+1. Connect to the server using netcat `nc -nv 10.93.26.3 2333`.
-2. After trying verious payloads notice that when passing `|` gives us error `Fridge is self-aware!
+2. After trying verious payloads we notice that when passing `|` an error is thrown: `Fridge is self-aware!
 Error: 0x0 dumping stack trace: ' .  . '`
-3. Search for files in /etc/apt folder `| ls -a /etc/apt` shows as file `.flag.txt`
+3. Search for files in /etc/apt folder using the command inject we found `| ls -a /etc/apt` which leads us to the flag file `.flag.txt`.
-4. Final payload `| cat /etc/apt/.flag.txt` gives us flag: `Flag: ctf-tech{2deb997d-1f67}`
+4. Final payload `| cat /etc/apt/.flag.txt` gives us flag.
 ![Fridge payload](../../images/cybershock-2022-fridge.png){: .image-process-crisp}

 #### MAILBOX